 - Demonstrate that you can anticipate possible difficulties and act smartly to prevent them happening.

 Teamwork is important in the case of sharing ideas, establishing and building relationships and supporting all the people involved in a project.
-Teamwork needs good interpersonal skills and leadership qualities so that you can respond appropriately to the behaviour and motives of others, or stand out to bring others with you.
+Teamwork needs good interpersonal skills and leadership qualities so that you can respond appropriately to the behavior and motives of others, or stand out to bring others with you.

 Show your graduate teamwork skills by: